GenLuiz/tour-of-heroes/README.md

 # Info
 This project is a simple example of angular in action with basic features.

-##How to run the application
+## How to run the application
-clone or download the zip, then on cmd(terminal) run 'npm install', after installation run 'ng serve -o'
+clone or download the zip, then on cmd(terminal) run 'npm install', after installation run 'ng serve -o'.

 ## Development server